Rojalini18/T-metric-Clone/README.md

 ## Features

-- Different category page like job search, work from home, career tips, premium service, etc.
+- Different category page like pricing, support, blog, create work space, create tasks etc.
 - Login / Sign-Up page with authentication.
-- Smooth subscription purchase of service package at your convenience fee
+- Smooth subscription purchase at your convenience fee.
-- Add to Cart and Payment page
-- Employee page
+- Create, read, update and delete your tasks according to your plan.

 ## Tech Stack